-Example: Murli's dog was lost while he was taking a morning walk.
-He offered a reward of Rs 1,00,000 for bringing back his dog safely.
+3. Unilateral Contract: In some contracts one party has already completed reward of Rs 1,00,000 for bringing back his dog safely.
 Sashi found the dog and returned it to the owner.
 The owner now has a unilateral contract to perform of paying the reward money as the dog has been found.